Malek-01/Ferry-transit-delay-/README.md

 python Validation/RF\ CV.py

-Here is the README content in a code block for easy copying and pasting directly into your README.md file:

-markdown
-نسخ الكود
 # Ferry Transit Delay Prediction

 This repository contains code for predicting ferry transit delays using various machine learning models and evaluating their performance.